Andrew J. Grayson: Moving west

 After his father died, Mr. Grayson used his inherited funds to invest in a small store.
 As he ignored it for the most part it went out of business fairly quickly.
 After meeting frontiersmen in his college years, he developed an insatiable urge to move west.
 After he married his wife, Frances J. Timmons, on July 21, 1842, they decided to move to California.
 They had a child in 1845, Edward B. Grayson, and moved to St. Louis to begin the journey.
 In April 1846, Grayson led a party of migrants out of Independence, Missouri.
 Other groups joined along the way.
-At Fort Bridging, a conman, L. W. Hastings, persuaded one of the groups to take a shortcut through a mountain pass.
+At Fort Bridger, a conman, L. W. Hastings, persuaded one of the groups to take a shortcut through a mountain pass.
 They ended up being the Donner Party.

 The party Grayson led reached Fort Hall, Idaho.
 In between there and California, Grayson lost half his group.
 In late 1846, they reached San Francisco.